Khizar Hayat Tiwana: Later life

 He retired from politics following his resignation, and lived for a time in Simla and Delhi following independence.
-He returned to the Kalra Estate in the newly created Pakistan in October 1949.
+He returned to the Kalra Estate, Jhawarian in the newly created Pakistan in October 1949.

 In 1951, Mumtaz Daultana targeted those who were against the Pakistan movement by proposing a law confiscating without redress, all land grants issued during the premiership of Tiwana.
 In Tiwana's hometown of Shahpur, this would amount to 10,000 acres.
 Alarmed by these measures, Tiwana appealed to the British government without success.
 In 1954, Daultana would confiscate all the private canals owned by Tiwana under the guise of the Punjab Minor Canals Bill.

-In his final visit to the United States, Tiwana, reflecting on the creation of Bangladesh, echoed his opposition to the partition of India, particularly the division of the Punjab Province, stating: "I still think a Punjabi Muslim has more in common with a Punjabi Hindu or Sikh than with a Bengali (or any non-Punjabi really) and I think the separation of East Pakistan proved that."
+During his stay in United States Tiwana, reflecting on the creation of Bangladesh, echoed his opposition to the partition of India, particularly the division of the Punjab Province, stating: "I still think a Punjabi Muslim has more in common with a Punjabi Hindu or Sikh than with a Bengali (or any non-Punjabi really) and I think the separation of East Pakistan proved that."

 He died in Butte City, California, on 20 January 1975.
+Indira Gandhi, Zulfikar Ali Bhutto and Louis Mountbatten shared condolences.
+His coffin was draped not in the Kalra tricolour.